ddev/ddev/docs/developers/building-contributing.md

 ## Contributing

-Interested in contributing to ddev?
+Interested in contributing to DDEV?
 We would love your suggestions, contributions, and help!
 Please review our [Guidelines for Contributing](https://github.com/drud/ddev/blob/master/CONTRIBUTING.md), then [create an issue](https://github.com/drud/ddev/issues/new) or open a pull request!